 The International Business Directory homepage lists dozens of international business categories and regions, and allows you to search based on either option.

 So, for example, you could search for businesses in the Caribbean or Central America, or you could search for science and nature businesses, retail and consumer trade businesses, import and export businesses, etc. If you know the exact region and business category you’re looking for, this site could be a wonderful tool.

 The International Trade Council consists of both businesses and individuals from 76 countries and has a strong international reputation.
 Its purpose is to help people and businesses involved in international trade to network, learn, and work with policymakers to help the international trade industry.

 The International Trade Council member directory is a comprehensive list of all of the organization’s members.
 This list can be useful to anyone who is looking for contacts in the international trade business.

 Controlled by the business data and analytics company Dun and Bradstreet (D & B), Hoovers.com claims to have the world’s largest business database, with over 100 million contacts listed.

-You can search this directory by industry, by name, or by location, making it much easier to find what you are looking for.
-If your aim is to find many contacts or to conduct a wide search, then this may be the best directory for you to use.
+You can search this directory by industry, name, or location, making it easier to find what you’re looking for.
+If your aims to find many contacts or to conduct a wide search, this may be the best directory to use.

 In addition to being a top quality directory, Tradekey also functions as a marketplace and allows you to set up sales directly through the site.
 In fact, Tradekey has an entire section just for buyers.